sonu07777/Fully-CRUD-operation/README.md

-The Frontend API that I provide ,
+A. The Frontend API that I provide ,

 API's:-
 1. USER (Access without login):-